* European markets, MSCI world index battle to avoid weekly fall

 Global sentiment has been buffeted in recent weeks by conflicting assessments of progress in talks between the United States and China aimed at ending their 16-month-long trade war.

 China's commerce ministry said the two countries are holding "in-depth" discussions on a first phase trade agreement, and that cancelling tariffs is an important condition to reaching a deal.

 China has also ended a nearly five-year ban on imports of U.S. poultry meat, which the U.S. Trade Representative said would lead to more than $1 billion in annual shipments to China.

 Those developments followed comments from officials from both countries last week that they had a deal to roll back tariffs, only to have U.S. President Donald Trump deny that any such deal had been agreed to.

 The new record for the S&P, which gained just 0.08% to 3,096.63, came despite a grim outlook from network gear maker Cisco Systems that underlined the impact of trade uncertainty.

-In commodity markets, U.S. crude prices seesawed after sliding Thursday on rising U.S. crude inventories.
-U.S. West Texas Intermediate crude stumbled from $57.02 to $56.67 a barrel.
+In commodity markets, U.S. crude prices rebounded after sliding Thursday on rising U.S. crude inventories.
+U.S. West Texas Intermediate crude was 0.44% higher at $57.02 a barrel.